Documentation

 deposit(assets, receiver)Deposit USDC, receive avUSDC shareswithdraw(assets, receiver, owner)Burn shares, receive USDCredeem(shares, receiver, owner)Burn exact shares, receive USDCconvertToAssets(shares)Preview USDC value of sharestotalAssets()Total USDC owned by vaultsharePrice()Current price per avUSDC share × 1e6Lending & Borrowing

-The AvocadoLending contract manages credit lines for World ID-verified borrowers.
-Each verified human gets exactly one credit line — enforced at the contract level via nullifier hashes.
+The AvocadoLending contract manages credit lines for Persona-verified borrowers.
+Each verified human gets exactly one credit line — enforced off-chain via a PII-derived nullifier hash stored at verification time.

 Credit limit